Eligibility to Waive

 Cornell’s Student Health Benefits Advisory Committee established this requirement to:

-*Exceptions may be granted to international students who are covered by a US-based employer health insurance plan or US government insurance plan which also meets the requirements of coverage.
+Exceptions may be granted to international students who are covered by a US-based employer or embassy health insurance plan.
 Please contact studentbenefits@cornell.edu for details no later than July 31st for the upcoming academic year.
+For international students to qualify for a waiver or termination of coverage, you must carry coverage which,

 Students In Absentia